asyncapi/java-template/README.md

     * Support for other protocols
 * `ibmmq` protocol enhancements
     * Add support for TLS connections
-    * Add support for more JMS Types alongside JMS Text
+    * Add support for more JMS and Jakarta Messaging Types alongside Text
     * Offer Java event listener support for consumers

 ## Contributors ✨